-Body hair also provides some degree of protection during altercations with predators, prey, and competitors for territory or resources.
+Body hair also provides some degree of protection during altercations with predators, prey, and competitors.

 A dog’s hair grows out of follicles, just like human hair does.
 Also like humans, dogs produce a few different types of hair.
 For example, whiskers are a very different type of hair than the kind found on your dog’s back or shoulders.